waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 5. Connect the FXTI to the Water Linked Box using the deck extension cable from the BlueROV2 Integration Kit.

 6. Follow the [Quickstart](../quickstart.md) from the Water Linked Documentation for:
-	* Powering the Water Linked box.
+	* Powering of the Water Linked topside box.
-	* Calibrating the IMU.
-	* Deploying receivers.
+	* Setting of heading.
-	* Making Antenna/Receiver-D1 connections to the box.
+	* Deployment of the antenna/receivers.

-7. To configure the receiver locations on the Water Linked Underwater GPS system, navigate to `http://192.168.2.94/#/receivers` in your browser.
-Please refer to the [Receivers section](../../receiver-d1.md) for further information on configuration.
+	* Configuration of the UGPS system: of the [antenna/receivers](../../gui/receivers), and of the [locator and topside box](../../gui/settings).

-8. Dive the BlueROV2 so the Locator is submerged a few inches below the surface.
+7. Dive the BlueROV2 so the Locator is submerged a few inches below the surface.

 If everything is operating correctly, you should now find an ROV position on the map in QGroundControl.
 The ROV position is indicated by a BlueROV2 image.
 The position of the surface vessel or Water Linked Master Electronics housing is indicated by a red arrow.
 The small ‘H’ icon indicates the ‘home position’, the location of the ROV’s first GPS lock.

 ![qgc-display](../../img/qgc-display-1024x599.png)

-## Troubleshooting
+### Troubleshooting

-### No External Depth error

-If the error message *No external depth received.
-Is it being sent correctly?* is displayed in the UGPS UI, then conduct the following:
+#### 'No External Depth' error, or QGroundControl connection issues

+This almost certainly means that the network between the UGPS G2 topside and the BlueROV2 has not been successfully established.
+First carry out the following styeps.

 1. Ensure you are using the latest versions of ArduSub Companion and QGroundControl: [Update Software](https://bluerobotics.com/learn/bluerov2-software-setup/#update-software)
 2. In the Companion Web Interface, go to the [MAVProxy](http://www.ardusub.com/operators-manual/companion-web.html#mavproxy) page: [http://192.168.2.2:2770/mavproxy](http://192.168.2.2:2770/mavproxy)
 3. Click on the “Restore Default Options” button.
 4. Power cycle the BlueROV2.

-### Slow or no connection

-If QGroundControl is not able to connect to the BlueROV2 and [192.168.2.94](http://192.168.2.94/#) is unavailable, there may be some issue with the PLC Homeplug network.
-Try the following:

-1. Make sure you did not skip [Interface Electronics modification](#interface-electronics-modification).
-2. Try isolating the problem by disconnecting the Underwater GPS G2 and ping the BlueROV2 on 192.168.2.2 in a terminal.
-Repeat for the Underwater GPS G2 by reconnecting the Underwater GPS G2 and disconnecting the BlueROV2.
-Ping 192.168.2.94
+If the issue persists, if you are using the FXTI approach to the networking, you may wish to try the network bridge approach, as the FTXI sometimes fails to handle the connections satisfactorily.
+In addition, double-check that you did not skip the [interface electronics board modification](#modify-interface-electronics).

+If none of this solves the problem, you are very welcome to [contact us](https://support.waterlinked.com/en/knowledge), and we will be happy to support you.

-## Water Linked software update
+### Water Linked software updates

-Check the Water Linked system for available software updates.
-You can check the Underwater GPS software version at [192.168.2.94/#/about](http://192.168.2.94/#/about).
-The update process is documented in the [Software Update section](../sw-update.md).
+Keep the Water Linked software [up to date](../../sw-update).
+The GUI should notify when an update is available, but the current version can also be checked at [192.168.2.94/#/about](http://192.168.2.94/#/about).

+## Integration via the BlueROV2 tether when using a D1 locator

+There are two options.
+The one we recommend is to proceed exactly as when [connecting the UGPS G2 topside to the A1 locator using the BlueROV2 tether](#connect-the-ugps-g2-topside-to-the-a1-locator-via-the-bluerov2-tether), except that where the green and white twisted pair of the A1 locator is referred to, instead both the orange and white twisted pair and the blue and white twisted pair of the [D1 locator](../../locators/locator-d1) should be used.
+Thus one will require three twisted pairs in the BlueROV2 tether if the [FXTI approach](#by-fxti-modifications) to establishing a network connection between the UGPS G2 topside and the BlueROV2 is chosen, and two if the [network bridge](#via-a-topside-computer) approach is chosen.
+If taking this approach, 'A1 locator' should be selected in the [GUI locator config](../../gui/settings/#locator-setup), not 'D1 locator' ('D1 locator' should only be selected if using the D1 locator with its supplied cable).

+If using a fibre-optic tether, the A1 locator cannot be used, as the electrical signal sent via the green and white pair can not easily be converted to an optical one.
+However, the D1 locator can be used via the integration of the previous paragraph, with the addition that a converter from RS-422 to optical should be used in between the UGPS G2 topside box and the tether, and a converter from optical to RS-422 should be used at the BlueROV2 end between the tether and the Locator-D1.

+!!!
+Note
+	Precise measurement of time-of-flight is crucial to the accuracy of the UGPS G2 positioning.
+Thus it is important that any latency from making conversions between RS-422 and optical signals is negligible.
+Latency of the order of nano-seconds, which many converters have, is fine.

+The other option is the same, except all twisted pairs of the D1 locator are used in the integration, rather than only two of them.
+This will enable the UGPS G2 topside to receive the depth of the locator from its depth sensor, and the [step](#establish-a-network-connection-between-the-ugps-g2-topside-unit-and-the-bluerov2) of establishing a network connection between the UGPS G2 topside unit and the BlueROV2 can be skipped.
+This requires three twisted pairs in the BlueROV2 tether.
+In this case, 'D1 locator' should be selected in the [GUI locator config](../../gui/settings/#locator-setup).
+This option is again possible in the case of a fibre-optic tether by means of conversion to and from RS-422 and optical.

+!!!
+Note
+        The depth sensor of the D1 locator is likely to be less accurate than the BlueROV2's depth sensor, and it is for this reason that we recommend to integrate the D1 locator as if it were an A1 locator, in the manner described in the first paragraph of this section.

-## BlueROV2 integration without integration kit
+## A1 integration without BlueROV2 integration kit

-It is possible to integrate the Underwater GPS G2 with the BlueROV2 *without* the BlueROV2 Integration Kit.
-What you need to make sure is that the Underwater GPS G2 and the BlueROV2 is on the same network.
-This can be achieved using a networking cable from the Master Electronics inside the Topside Housing to the computer which is connected to the FXTI.
-You will have to configure a bridged connection between the two networking interfaces for the Underwater GPS G2 to be able to communicate with the BlueROV2 through the computer.

-### Locator-U1

-The [Locator-U1](../locators/locator-u1.md) is a battery powered and has an integrated depth sensor, therefore you only need to charge it, attach it to the BlueROV2, turn it on, and configure it in the [Underwater GPS GUI](../gui/settings.md).

-### Locator-A1

-The [Locator-A1](../locators/locator-a1.md) needs to be integrated with the BlueROV2 following the steps in [Installing the Locator-A1](#installing-the-locator-a1-on-the-bluerov2) above.
-Since the Locator-A1 signals goes through the BlueROV2 tether and enters the FXTI, you will have to route the Locator-A1 signals to the *Locator* bulkhead on the Underwater GPS G2.
-The bulkheads on the Underwater GPS G2 mates with [Binder 770 Series NNC Miniature Cable Connectors](https://octopart.com/99-0771-002-08-binder-39031370) and uses pins 7 and 8 for the Locator-A1 signals.
-For the signal integrity of the Locator-A1 signal, use a Cat5e cable between the Topside and the FXTI.
-Using the Locator-A1, you will also need to provide external depth.
-See [Providing depth to system when using Locator-A1](./api.md#providing-depth-to-system-when-using-locator-a1) for more information.

-### Locator-D1

-The [Locator-D1](../locators/locator-d1.md) comes with a separate cable which must run parallel with the BlueROV2 tether to the Topside.
-Since the Locator-D1 is a stand-alone unit, no further integration with the BlueROV2 is needed.
+In this case, the [network bridge](#via-a-topside-computer) approach must be chosen.
+Otherwise, the guide for the A1 locator above can be followed as-is, except that in order to [connect](#connect-the-ugps-g2-topside-to-the-a1-locator-via-the-bluerov2-tether) the UGPS G2 topside unit to the FXTI for sending of signals to the A1 locator, one will likely need a couple of parts.
+Specifically, in the guide, the following are used:

+1. A [Binder 770 Series NNC Miniature Cable Connector](https://octopart.com/99-0771-002-08-binder-39031370) (pins 7 and 8) to connect to the 'Locator' bulkhead of the UGPS G2 topsiude unit.
+2. A female-to-female jumper wire (in the FXTI modifications).

+For signal integrity, use a Cat5e cable between the UGPS G2 topside and the FXTI.